proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Writing complex components/widgets.

-The set of required widget was quite clear, so this was more of a trial and error phase to find convenient APIs and data structures for Rust.
+The set of required widgets was quite clear, so this was more of a trial and error phase to find convenient APIs and data structures for Rust.

 The current library is called [Proxmox Yew Widget